Statement from the Chief Fire Officer

 - some of our colleagues have told their stories about what it is like to work for the Service

 - we regularly carry out people impact assessments to ensure our policies and procedures don’t affect our staff or communities in a detrimental way.

 We collect and use a wide range of data to help us in our equalities work.
 This includes demographic information about the people who live and work in Devon and Somerset, which groups of people are more likely to be at risk of fire based on the incident and other data and information about our employees, such as how many male and female employees we have and how many are from Black, Asian and minority ethnic groups.

 To provide an effective service, it is important that we understand the impact of our policies and working practices on different people and that we ensure we are meeting our duty to eliminate discrimination, advance equality of opportunity and foster good relations.
 We use the data that we collect when developing services to identify key issues, assess our performance and tailor our services to meet the needs of particular people.

 We are adding data from new sources all the time, but below are some of our latest figures from the Recruitment and Workforce Diversity Annual Report January – December 2020.

-- The application rate from female applicants for support vacancies reflects the wider community of Devon and Somerset.
+- The attraction rate of female applicants for Support vacancies near enough reflects the community.

-- The percentage of staff identifying as Lesbian, Gay, Bisexual and Transgender (LGBT) is 2.2%, reflecting the community average of 2.2%.
+- The percentage of staff identifying as lesbian, gay, bisexual or another sexuality is 2.6%, reflecting the average of 2.2% in the community.